How a turn actually runs.

 Known blind spot: people inside the system tend to assume the system is more durable than it is.

 Civil-military relations.
-The speed at which decisions can actually move through a chain of command.
-Reports on the president's decision-making with the bluntness of someone who has seen chain-of-command fail before and will say so.
+The speed at which decisions actually move through a chain of command.
+Reported on the president's decision-making with the bluntness of someone who's seen chain-of-command fail before.
+By turn 9 his decision-cycle-integrity metric was at 0.02, which he insisted meant the variable had stopped measuring anything useful.
+Turn 10 replaced it with "faction routing mode."

 Known blind spot: uses peacetime data to model situations that don't look anything like peacetime.

 The slow integrity of institutions.
-Doesn't run every turn — she only speaks when an institution is being tested.
-The rest of the time the federation is making assumptions about her that may not survive contact with the next stress event.
+Scenario-scoped — she doesn't run every turn.
+She only speaks when an institution is being tested by a stress event that forces a believed-vs-actual reading.
+The rest of the time the federation has to make assumptions about her that may not survive the next test.
+Her readings on US institutional resilience were consistently higher than CASS thought they should be.

 Known blind spot: it's hard to see how fragile your own institutions are while you're inside them.